yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 With the application of strong, high entropy, passwords/passphrases, BIP 38 functionality allows computer printing devices with untrusted firmware and network connections to safely print paper wallets for storage at multiple inconspicuous locations, not necessarily requiring the use of a safe of deposit boxes and possibly guard services.
 Also, numismatic collectors can obtain very professional looking coins or notes minted or engraved by un-trusted minters or engravers if a BIP 38 "EC Multiply Mode" exchange protocol is utilized.
 However, mints/(engravers) without "money transmitter" licenses need to take extra precautions to ensure their product is shipped before associated blockchain value can be attributed to it.
 One side effect of mints/(engravers) shipping product without being loaded is there are no initial branded assurances as to the accuracy of a coin's or note's cryptographic monetary value.

 In summary, both BIP 38 AES 256 bit encryption and decryption along with BIP 38 EC Multiply Mode can be used to create cold storage wallets for safe long-term keeping.
 There is the expectation from secondhand parties that minted/(engraved) coins/(notes) have blockchain "bearer bond" characteristics, and after taking possession will almost immediately be redeemed.
-If such coins/(notes) have tamper resistant secrets affixed to them to attain such a "bearer bond" characteristic, they must be physically guarded, an thus have associated commodity backwardation storage cost characteristics.
+If such coins/(notes) have tamper resistant secrets affixed to them to attain such a "bearer bond" characteristic, they must be physically guarded, an thus have associated commodity cantango storage cost characteristics.

 Printing your own BIP 38 paper wallets with a trusted computer printer can engender greater privacy by helping to prevent others from ascertaining your cryptographic worth.
 It is also alright to keep BIP 38 paper wallets in multiple inconspicuous locations if they don't have monetary denominations printed on them, public addresses nor information printed on them indicating who the owner is or POCs are.
-This presents an interesting backwardation resistant characteristic for cryptocurrency savers that has never existed before in the physical world.
+This presents an interesting cantango resistant characteristic for cryptocurrency savers that has never existed before in the physical world.
 If monetary denominations, public addresses or contact information is printed on BIP 38 wallets there will be an associated storage cost, but not as much as that for minted/(engraved) coins/(notes) with "bearer bond" characteristics.

 ### [bx - Stealth Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Stealth-Commands)